astropy/astropy/docs/timeseries/lombscargle.rst

 ======================

-The :class:`~astropy.timeseries.LombScargle` class makes available several complementary implementations of the Lomb-Scargle Periodogram, which can be selected using the ``method`` keyword of the Lomb-Scargle power.
+The :class:`~astropy.timeseries.LombScargle` class makes available several complementary implementations of the Lomb-Scargle periodogram, which can be selected using the ``method`` keyword of the Lomb-Scargle power.
 By design all methods will return the same results (some approximate), and each has its advantages and disadvantages.